-DYLAN NICHOLE BANDY is an actor, singer, writer, director, and producer.
+DYLAN NICHOLE BANDY is a performing artist, director, and producer.

 She has collaborated with and worked for artists and companies such as the Chicago Opera Theater, Mayne Stage, Reynold Reynolds, Maja Bajevic, Trey Gunn (King Crimson), Damian Rebgetz (Gob Squad), and Gracie Hagen (Illusions of the Body).